-Immunology research sheds new light on cell function, responseJanuary 16th, 2013 in Immunology /
+Immunology research sheds new light on cell function, responseJanuary 16, 2013 in Medicine & Health / Immunology

 A Kansas State University-led study has uncovered new information that helps scientists better understand the complex workings of cells in the innate immune system.
 The findings may also lead to new avenues in disease control and prevention.